Southwest Papua: Government and administrative divisions

 On 25 October 2013 the People's Representative Council began reviewing draft laws on the establishment of 57 prospective regencies/cities (and 8 new provinces).
-This included a new province of Southwest Papua to be created out of the existing West Papua province, together with five new regencies to be formed within the new Southwest Papua Province – Malamoi and Maybrat Sau (both taken from Sorong Regency), Imekko (from South Sorong Regency), North Raja Ampat and South Raja Ampat (both from Raja Ampat Regency).
-Except for the creation of the new province of Southwest Papua, these projected changes have not yet (by 2024) been implemented.
+This included a new province of Southwest Papua to be created out of the existing West Papua province, together with five additional regencies to be formed within the new Southwest Papua Province – the intended new regencies to be Malamoi and Maybrat Sau (both to be cut out of Sorong Regency), Imekko (from South Sorong Regency), North Raja Ampat and South Raja Ampat (both from Raja Ampat Regency).
+Except for the creation of the new province of Southwest Papua, these projected changes have not yet (by 2025) been implemented.

 The province now forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
 The Southwest Papua Electoral District consists of all of the 5 regencies in the province, together with the city of Sorong, and elects 3 members to the People's Representative Council.

 Demographics

-Southwest Papua had a population of 591,617 at the 2020 census, while the official estimate as at the middle of 2024 was 627,127, making it the third least populous province in Indonesia, after South Papua and West Papua.
+Southwest Papua had a population of 591,617 at the 2020 census, while the official estimate as at the middle of 2025 was 645,544, making it the third least populous province in Indonesia, after South Papua and West Papua.